msv2017/pokedex/README.md

 Things to improve before going to production:
 1. Add redirect from HTTP to HTTPS (plus signed certificates)
 2. Add authentication and better authorization
+3. Add application metrics monitoring
-3. Add swagger interface with proper examples
+4. Add swagger interface with proper examples
-4. Add integration tests
+5. Add integration tests
-5. Add terraform configuration
+6. Add terraform configuration
+7. Hide the application behind `nginx` and make it scalable

 From infrastructure point of view we need to set up:
  1. VCS